justeat/AutomationTools/README.md

 public var automationConfiguration: NSDictionary?
 ```

-Running a test via the `XCUIApplication`'s `launchApp` method, the arguments that can be extracted in the `ProcessInfo` should now be no more than 3:
+Running a test via the `ATTestCase`'s `launchApp` method, the arguments that can be extracted in the `ProcessInfo` should now be no more than 3:

 - One that signifies the fact that we are running UI tests at all
 - One containing all the feature flags (optional)